NEWS AND INFORMATION

 Feed Your Need Grant

-LBSS is proud to announce the 2024-2025 Feed Your Need Grant Recipients.
+LBSS is proud to announce the 2025-2026 Feed Your Need Grants recipients!
 Click here to see the list of recipients.
-Congratulations to all that won!
-Final reports are due by May 1st.
+Make sure to take a picture of your new books and tag #LBSSFund and @AISLEd_org on social media.

 Use this Feed Your Need practice form to work on your grant before submitting.